rooklift/nibbler/README.md

 # Installation

 If you have Windows, fully functional releases are uploaded to the [Releases](https://github.com/fohristiwhirl/nibbler/releases) section from time to time.
-Just edit `config.json` to point to your copy of Lc0, then double-click `Nibbler.exe`.
+Just edit `config.json` to point to your copy of Lc0 and your weightsfile, then double-click `Nibbler.exe`.

 Otherwise, running Nibbler from source requires Electron, but has no other dependencies.
 If you have Electron installed (e.g. `npm install -g electron`) you can likely enter the nibbler directory, then do `electron .`